Wave39/AdventOfCode/AdventOfCode/Puzzles/2020/README.md

 The first part was relatively easy, but it became clear to me that there was no way I was going to be able to solve part 2 in a timely fashion.
 As a result, I found a python solution out there and faked my way through it.
 It's not called the "Hall of Shame" for nothing.
+### Day 23
+Ditto from day 20, but I once again used Felix Larson's swift code as a guide to solve part 2.